stanley-fork/WFGY/TensionUniverse/BlackHole/Q039_quantum_turbulence.md

 K = {1, 2, ..., K_max}
 ```

-where each `k` indexes a band of length scales from large to small, with a fixed and monotone mapping between `k` and physical scale.
+Each `k` indexes a band of length scales from large to small.
+There is a fixed and monotone mapping between `k` and physical scale.

 2. Archetype library